viggin543/jitsu_helm_chart/README.md

 Jitsu configurator is creates a ClusterIp service and can be accessed only via private IP/port forwarding

-# terraform dir contains all relevant resources needed for this deployment to operate
+### terraform dir contains all relevant resources needed for this deployment to operate
 - GCP service account
   - workload identity mapping
 - reserved static ip
 - ingress dns record set ( assuming google hosted zones are connected to a public dns )
 - maxmind GCS bucket
   - granting jitsu SA Object Admin role on maxmind bucket

+### best install this chart using argocd

+Cheers